1985 Greek parliamentary election: Unholy alliance

-The dominance of Papandreou in the elections caused frustration in the communist parties, who lost significant electoral share.
-Moreover, there was growing resentment towards PASOK for its authoritarian practices and monopoly of power, while at the same time utilized the Left's ideology and voting power.
+Papandreou's electoral dominance frustrated the communist parties, which suffered a decline in their share of the vote.
+According to political scientist Vasilis Kapetanyannis, there was growing resentment towards PASOK for its authoritarian practices and monopoly of power, while at the same time, it utilized the Left's ideology and voting power.
 In the local elections of October 1986, KKE party chose not to support candidates of PASOK in the three major municipalities (Athens, Piraeus, and Thessaloniki), which provided an opportunity for ND to obtain a new power basis to challenge PASOK.
+This alignment was both novel and unexpected within Greek society, given not only the parties' conflicting ideologies but also their positions on opposing sides of the Civil War.
 PASOK described this unannounced collaboration as "unholy alliance."

 The alignment between conservatives and communists against Papandreou strengthened as a series of growing corruption scandals, most notably the Koskotas and the Yugoslav corn affairs, began to engulf Papandreou's second administration.
-These scandals ultimately culminated in the "katharsis" after the June 1989 elections, when the two groups formed a coalition government that led to the indictment of Papandreou over the Koskotas scandal.
+These scandals ultimately culminated in the "katharsis" after the June 1989 elections, when the two groups formed a coalition government with a limited mandate to investigate PASOK's corruption, which led to the indictment of Papandreou over the Koskotas scandal.